 Step Task Responsibility Guidance and tools 3.5 Where required, seek additional specialist technical advice (such as a forensic or physical anthropologist to identify skeletal remains).
-The archaeologist/Aboriginal heritage consultant can provide contacts for such specialist consultants.
-Excavation Director Archaeologist 3.6 Where the item has been identified as a 'relic' or 'heritage item' or an 'Aboriginal object' the archaeologist should formally record the item.
+The archaeologist/Aboriginal heritage consultant can provide contacts for such specialist consultants. dvice (such as a forensic or physical Archaeologist anthropologist to identify skeletal remains).
+The archaeologist/Aboriginal heritage consultant can 3.6 Where the item has been identified as a 'relic' or 'heritage item' or an 'Aboriginal object' the archaeologist should formally record the item.
 Archaeologist/ Aboriginal heritage consultant 3.7 OEH (Heritage Division for non-Aboriginal relics and Planning and Aboriginal Heritage Section for Aboriginal objects) can be notified informally by telephone at this stage by the Sydney Metro Environmental Manager Any verbal conversations with regulators must be noted on the project file for future reference.
 Contractors Project Manager, Excavation Director 4 Section 4 not used 5 Notify the regulator, if required.
 5.1 Based on the findings of the archaeological or heritage management plan and corresponding legislative requirements, is the find required to be notified to OEH and the Secretary?
-If no , proceed directly to Step 6 If yes , proceed to next step.
-Sydney Metro Environmental Manager Excavation Director 5.2 If notification is required, complete the template notification letter, including the archaeological/heritage management plan and archaeological/heritage management plan and Appendix 6 (Template Notification Letter) 5.3 Forward the signed notification letter to OEH and the Secretary.
+If no, proceed directly to Step 6 If yes, proceed to next step.
+Sydney Metro Environmental Manager Excavation Director 5.2 If notification is required, complete the template notification letter, including the archaeological/heritage management plan and other relevant supporting information and forward to the Sydney Metro Principal Manager Sustainability Environment and Planning (Program) for signature.
+Sydney Metro Environmental Manager Excavation Director Appendix 6 (Template Notification Letter) 5.3 Forward the signed notification letter to OEH and the Secretary.
 Informal notification (via a phone call or email) to OEH prior to sending the letter is appropriate.
 The archaeological or heritage management plan and the completed site recording form (Appendix 2) must be submitted with the notification letter (for both Aboriginal objects and non-Aboriginal relics).
 For Part 5.1 projects, the Department of Planning and Environment must also be notified.